openpracticelibrary/openpracticelibrary/src/pages/practice/design-actions.md

   - learn
 mobiusTag: delivery
 icon: /images/unnamed-1.png
+whatIs: >-
-whatIs: This post-delivery practice is an opportunity to review the design journey of an engagement.
+  This post-delivery practice is an opportunity to review the design journey of an engagement.
 It is an open forum critique involving the designer, a product owner (or engagement lead) and an audience of designers (a designer guild).

+  Add more here
 whyDo: >-
   The goal of this practice is to map and analyze the process and practices utilized on an engagement in an attempt to collect honest feedback from owners